HHS/ACF-pir-data/PIR_Pipeline/documentation/technical_documentation.md

         - If working with Anaconda `conda create --name <name-of-venv-directory>` should work.

     This will create a virtual environment named `venv` in the current directory.
 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 It allows you to work on the PIR Pipeline project in isolation from other projects.

+> [!NOTE]
+> When building your virtual environment, it is recommended to build it within the repository folder.
+> For example, `~/ACF-pir-data/venv`

-3. Activate the virtual environment.
+4. Activate the virtual environment.
     - In the directory where `venv` was created, type `venv\Scripts\activate` into the command prompt and press `enter`
         - With Anaconda `conda activate venv`
-4. Install the PIR Pipeline Package using the Python wheel file.
+5. Install the PIR Pipeline Package using the Python wheel file.
 The `dist` folder contains the relevant `.whl` file.
 Enter the following commands:
     ```
     cd PIR_pipeline\dist
     pip install pir_pipeline-1.0.0-py3-none-any.whl